TosbackCgusBridge-Bot/CGUs-versions/Paidcontent/Privacy Policy.md

-PrivacyÂ Policy
+Privacy Policy

-As used in this Privacy Policy, â€œGigaomâ€ refers to all websites (including Gigaom.comÂ andÂ GigaomÂ Research), mobile sites, applications, and other properties or services owned or operated byÂ Knowingly Corporation.
+As used in this Privacy Policy, “Gigaom” refers to all websites (including Gigaom.com and Gigaom Research), mobile sites, applications, and other properties or services owned or operated by Knowingly Corporation.

-By visitingÂ Gigaom, viewing our content or research, viewing any of our programs and/or using any of our services, you acknowledge that you accept the practices and policies outlined in this Privacy Policy.
+By visiting Gigaom, viewing our content or research, viewing any of our programs and/or using any of our services, you acknowledge that you accept the practices and policies outlined in this Privacy Policy.

 What Does This Privacy Policy Cover?

-This Privacy Policy is part of Gigaomâ€™s Terms of Service and covers the treatment of user information, including Personally Identifiable Information (defined below), obtained by Gigaom, including information obtained when you access or log in to Gigaom, and/or register for content or events provided by Gigaom.
+This Privacy Policy is part of Gigaom’s Terms of Service and covers the treatment of user information, including Personally Identifiable Information (defined below), obtained by Gigaom, including information obtained when you access or log in to Gigaom, and/or register for content or events provided by Gigaom.

 This Privacy Policy does not apply to the practices of companies that Gigaom does not own or control, or to individuals whom Gigaom does not employ or manage, including any of the third parties to which Gigaom may disclose user information as set forth in this Policy.